Czech Car Brands

 Hyundai Motor Manufacturing Czech Logo

 HMMC has been operating in Nošovice since the fall of 2008.
 Its founder is the Hyundai Motor Europe Corporation.
-The result is a plant worth more than 1 billion euros – that’s how much the parent company invested in it, having spent two years on construction.
-It produces Hyundai cars in three modifications oriented to the European market.
-The production capacity of the enterprise is 300 thousand cars per year.
+The result is a plant worth more than 1 billion euros—that’s how much the parent company invested in it, having spent two years on construction.
+It produces Hyundai cars in three modifications oriented toward the European market.
+The enterprise’s production capacity is 300,000 cars per year.

 Toyota Peugeot Citroën Automobile Czech